rikosintie/Discovery/README.md

   - material
 - What are the asset Tag requirements?
 - Is an escort required when we are on site?
+- How is access (Keys, codes, alarm codes, etc) granted?
+- If after hours cut overs are required, who is the after hours contact?
 - Is a change request document required?
   - If so, how many days before the cut over?
   - Who creates the document?